jamietre/rwlock-plus/README.md

 `key` is required; any locks on the same key are held across any other locks requested for the same key.

+*Why doesn't a lock just automatcally call the release whenever the timeout passes?* The underlying assumption is that if nobody is waiting for a lock, there's no reason to create an expiration event.
+This permits a more forgiving approach to resource allocation.
+It also allows significant optimization by eliminating the need for timers for the first lock obtained -- perhaps most locks, depending on actual usage.
+That is, a timer is not set when a lock is provided; rather, one is only set if a lock is requested that *could not be obtained*.
+So, unless a queue exists for a given resource, a timer is never needed.

 #####calling back before releasing the lock

 When `release` is called, it also invokes `callback`.
 This ensures you will always release your locks before calling the callback.
 In situations